scaljeri/e2e-testing-in-action/README.md

     $> yarn install

-In order to user the demo site on [Browserstack](https://browserstack.com) you have to enable [Local Testing](https://www.browserstack.com/local-testing) and download the `BrowserStackLocal` binary.
-Run this binary before you start testing
+To be able to test the demo site, which is running locally, you have to enable [Local Testing](https://www.browserstack.com/local-testing) on [Browserstack](https://browserstack.com).
+Meaning, download the `BrowserStackLocal` and run it

     $> ./BrowserStackLocal --key <access-key>

 Your username and access-key can be found under `Account -> Settings`

 ### Local testing
-To be able to run the tests on your laptop or pc you have a couple of options.
+Running test on your laptop or pc will not work just out of the box and you have a couple of options.
 You can use the  browser-drivers directly

   * [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads),
   * [geckodriver](https://github.com/mozilla/geckodriver/releases/).

-Move the drivers to the root of this project.
+Put the drivers in the root of this project.
+With the `geckeodriver` was the only way to have test pass using firefox on my mac.

-The only way I was able to test against Firefox was only with the geckodriver.

 The second way is with the selenium standalone server, which can be started as follows

     $> yarn selenium